watertap-org/watertap/docs/technical_reference/property_models/mc_aq_sol.rst

     :align: center

     Figure 1.
 Hierarchy of the pyomo sets constructed in the MCAS property package.
-Here types are declared for the species in component list, or sometimes auto assigned considering other input such as charge.
+Here types are declared for the species in component list, or sometimes auto assigned considering other input such as charge. e.g., the chloride anion would be contained in anion_set, ion_set, solute_set, and component_list.

 State variables
 ---------------